samsungsamiio/samsungsami.io/source/sami/demos-tools/device-simulator.md

 - An interactive mode, where you can execute commands (such as listing devices) and see the results.
 - An automated mode, in which pre-recorded scenarios are defined through a simple JSON configuration file and (when appropriate) pre-recorded data sets.
 Developers can enter real data or can use the Simulator to generate random data.

 Type the "?" command to get a full list of the available commands supported in the Device Simulator.
-Some comands are used in an interactive mode while others are used in an anutmated mode.
+Some comands are used in an interactive mode while others are used in an automated mode.

 ![device simulator help screen](/images/docs/sami/demos-tools/device-simulator-help.png){:.lightbox}

 ## Interactive mode

-In interactive mode, developers can execute individual commands in the simulator, for example, get a device ID, a device Type and a Manifest.
+In interactive mode, developers can execute individual commands in the simulator.
 The following are examples:

     list devices
     # (or you can use "ld" as shortcut)

     get device <did>
+    # Display information about a device
     # (or you can use "gd" as shortcut)

 ## Scenarios